peremartra/GANs/README.md

-# GANs
+# GANs Tutorial
 This is a brief introduction to Generative AI and GANs.
+Learn the principles of Generative AI undestanding how GANs work and their structure.

 The course takes us from the very basics of creating a GAN to building a small framework that facilitates the creation of more complex GANs capable of working with complex datasets.